Kerry Sinanan

 Biography:

-Kerry Sinanan is Assistant Professor in Global pre-1800 Literature and Culture.
-She specializes in the Black Atlantic, Caribbean slavery and race, and the global dimensions of Black resistance and abolition up to the present.
+Kerry Sinanan is Associate Professor in Global pre-1800 Literature and Culture.
+She specializes in the Black Atlantic, Caribbean slavery and race, and the global dimensions of Black, Indigenous, and Caribbean resistance and abolition up to the present.
 Her monograph, “Myths of Mastery: Traders, Planters and Colonial Agents, 1750-1834,” examines the writings in various genres by slave traders and slave owners from the mid-eighteenth century up to British emancipation (1834).
-I am under contract with Broadview Press to produce a new edition of The History of Mary Prince (1831).
-As an Anti-racist pedagogy practitioner she runs regular teach-ins and workshops on undisciplining 18th and 19thc studies and on decolonial curriculum.
+She is under contract with Broadview Press to produce a new edition of The History of Mary Prince (1831).
+As an anti-racist pedagogy practitioner she runs regular teach-ins and workshops on undisciplining 18th and 19thc studies and on decolonial curriculum.

 Courses: